yyong-brs/learn-kubernetes/chapter3.md

 You can see from my output shown in figure 3.5 that the app fails with a message stating the API is unavailable.

 The error page also shows the domain name where the site is expecting to find the API—http:/ /numbers-api.
-That’s not a fully qualified domain name (like blog.sixeyed .com); it’s an address that should be resolved by the local network, but the DNS server in Kubernetes doesn’t resolve it because there is no Service with the name numbersapi.
+That’s not a fully qualified domain name (like blog.sixeyed.com); it’s an address that should be resolved by the local network, but the DNS server in Kubernetes doesn’t resolve it because there is no Service with the name numbersapi.
 The specification in listing 3.2 shows a Service with the correct name and a label selector that matches the API Pod.

 ![图3.5   The web app runs but doesn’t function correctly because the network call to the API fails.](./images/Figure3.5.png)